 The collaboration should be based on detailed research of the partner's expertise, history of previous collaboration, retention rate, and employee attrition (turnover rate).
 Each of these indicators shows the competence of an outsourcing agency in being professional and loyal.
 If the partnership is based on a quick look-through of competencies, the future is quite unpredictable.
 Above everything else, executives should pay attention to the retention rate of the vendor.
 If the portfolio includes dozens of partners, it is still not an indicator of expertise.
 It is wise to go deeper and find each partner’s retention rate.
 On the contrary, if a reputable, dynamically changing company chooses to continue the partnership with the agency for years, it’s a clear indication that there is a real business value behind the initial contact sales made by the outsourcing agency.
 They have most likely worked with several POCs, and important decision-makers from the client’s side, and everyone was satisfied with the service.

 No less essential is the vendor’s employee retention and inner atmosphere, the ability to provide employees with comfort and a positive work environment.
 It directly impacts the efficiency and productivity of the cooperation.
 In this regard, it’s crucial to pay attention and avoid agencies that engage in out-staffing practices.

 Security concerns are the main fears of organizations when starting with outsourcing services.
 Reducing expenses and bridging the talent gap with outsourcing are solid arguments for forging partnerships with offshore companies.
-Even though understanding the danger, consequences, and financial losses of data leakage, some organizations neglect the importance of regulations and administrative measures when providing access to personal data.
+Even understanding the danger, consequences, and financial losses of data leakage, some organizations still neglect the importance of regulations and administrative measures when providing access to personal data.

 What do companies need to do to be protected?